 COVID-19 and the Napa Farmers Market

-- June Location: As of Tuesday, June 2 the Napa Farmers Market will be in the City of Napa parking lot located at 1100 West Street in Downtown Napa.
+- NEW Location: Stating in June, the Napa Farmers Market will be in the City of Napa parking lot at 1100 West Street in Downtown Napa.

 - Open: Tuesday & Saturday